-Parameter $\lambda \ge 0$ is called the intensity of choice since it describes how sensitive the mass of agents is to selecting the most attractive predictor.
-Loosely speaking, an increase in $\lambda$ may be regarded as an increase in the (bounded) rationality of the agents.
-To see this note first that for $\lambda = 0$ , half of the agents relies on the extrapolative predictor and the other half on the regressive predictor, i.e. they do not discriminate between differently performing predictors.
-As $\lambda$ increase, however, more and more agents select the predictor with the higher fitness.
-In the extreme case in which $\lambda$ goes to plus infinity, all agents select the best performing predictor.
+The parameter $\lambda \ge 0$ is called the intensity of choice since it describes how sensitive the mass of agents is to selecting the most attractive predictor.
+Loosely speaking, an increase in λ may be regarded as an increase in the (bounded) rationality of the agents.
+To see this note first that for $\lambda = 0$, half of the agents relies on the extrapolative predictor and the other half on the regressive predictor, i.e. they do not discriminate between differently performing predictors.
+As λ increase, however, more and more agents select the predictor with the higher fitness.
+In the extreme case in which λ goes to plus infinity, all agents select the best performing predictor.8